DBA Registration

 Why You Need a DBA Registration

-You are starting a freelance business and want to present a professional business name to clients rather than operating under your personal legal name on invoices, contracts, and marketing materials.
+You are starting a freelance business and want to present a professional business name to clients rather than operating under your personal legal name on invoices, freelancer agreements, and marketing materials.

 Key Sections in a DBA Registration